Eghizio/tauri-talk/README.md

 # tauri-talk
-Talk about Tauri - more will be added soon
+Talk about Tauri and Hybrid Apps - more will be added soon